The Astin Scholars Program supports the work of a select group of students who will conduct research on civic engagement during their senior year.

 Administered by the UCLA Center for Community Learning with inaugural funding from the UCLA Foundation, the Astin Scholars Program celebrates the work of community-based undergraduate researchers committed to civic engagement.

-Scholars chosen to participate in the 2015 Spring Training Program will be awarded $1,000 each.
-Senior Scholars chosen to continue for the 2015-16 academic year will be awarded $2,000 each per academic quarter, for a total of $6,000 in your senior year.
+Students chosen to participate in the Spring Training Program will be eligible to apply to the Scholars program in their senior year.
+Students chosen to continue as Scholars for their senior year will be awarded a research scholarship.

 Remembering Helen "Lena" Astin, 1932-2015